 “The Death Eaters were waiting for us,” Harry told her.

 “What happened to Hedwig?” asked Hermione, just coming back from the loo.

-“I dunno, she’s gone, haven’t seen her for month.”
-Harry muttered with a worried look, when a blue light appeared in the darkness above the Burrow.
+“I dunno, she’s gone, haven’t seen her for months,” Harry muttered with a worried look when a blue light appeared in the darkness above the Burrow.

 It grew larger and brighter, and Remus and George appeared, spinning and then falling.
 Lupin was supporting George, who was unconscious and his face was covered in blood.

 Harry ran forward and seized George’s legs.
 Together, he and Remus carried George into the house.
 As the lamplight fell across George’s head, Ginny gasped.
 One of George’s ears was missing.